hackinscience/hkis-website/README.md

   whatever is needed).

 - A `check.py` script is then started in a sandbox (no internet connectivity, restricted filesystem, CPU, memory usage, …).
-This is the script that check the student answer, the protocol is simple: if the script prints, then then answer is wrong, and what's been printed is displayed, as Markdown, to the student.
+  This is the script that check the student answer, the protocol is
+  simple: if the script exits with non-zero, then then answer is wrong.
+And what's been printed (both stdout and stderr) is displayed, as Markdown, to the student.
+If the answer is right and nothing is printed, a default congratulation message is used.

 Both `pre_check.py` and `check.py` are in Python, but they're not limited to check for Python answers, if you want to check for shell